-Near the abandoned warehouse where Freddy trains Billy and records his powers, a factory with the sign "Ace Chemicals" is in the background.
+At the abandoned factory where Freddy trains Billy and records his powers, the sign "Ace Chemicals" can be seen in the background.
 That's the factory where the Joker was born.
 (Batman (1989) renamed the factory Axis Chemicals.)

 One of the doors in the Rock of Eternity reveals a room of sentient crocodiles playing poker.
 These are the Crocodile-Men, enemies of Captain Marvel.

-During the fight in the toy store, Shazam and Dr Sivana run across a giant keyboard.
+During the fight in the toy store, Shazam and Dr. Sivana run across a giant keyboard.
 This is a reference to Big (1988) which, like this film, features a boy turning into an adult overnight.
 In the film, Tom Hanks and Robert Loggia play two songs on a similar keyboard in a toy store by hopping on it.

 Shazam! (originally known as Captain Marvel) was the subject of Hollywood's first ever superhero film adaptation: Republic Pictures' Adventures of Captain Marvel (1941) in 1941.